Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Acknowledgements

 \section{Acknowledgements}

-This work was made possible thanks to the ERC grant 2019-STG-851504 and Royal Society fellowship URF191320.
-The authors also acknowledge support from the Computational Shared Facility at the University of Manchester.
+This work was made possible thanks to the ERC grant 2019-STG-851504 and Royal Society fellowship URF191320 (N.F.C.).
+The authors acknowledge support from the Computational Shared Facility at the University of Manchester.